mkrzywda/mkrzywda/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on [MK Knowledge Graph](https://github.com/mkrzywda/MKKnowledgeGraph), [RUSTFolker](https://github.com/mkrzywda/RUSTFolker) and [GraphsAreAwsome](https://github.com/mkrzywda/GraphsAreAwsome)
+- 🔭 I’m currently working on improving my skills in Scala Akka, Neural Networks and performance of databases query.
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning RustLang and Scala.
 - 👯 I’m looking to collaborate on Graph Data Science/Machine Learning projects
 - 🤔 I’m looking for help with Graph Neural Network
 - 💬 Ask me about graph algorithm, neural networks and federated learning.
 - 📫 How to reach me: [Twitter](https://twitter.com/mackrzywda), [Email](maciej.krzywdaa@gmail.com)
-- 😄 Pronouns: he/him